For housing purposes, semesters on campus determine class standing. We do not use credits to determine class standing.

 If you are an incoming fall start student, you will receive a letter from Colorado College at the beginning of June which will include your Colorado College ID number, Colorado College email address and login information for Banner.
 You will receive newsletters regarding housing information throughout the summer months.

 If you are a winter start student, you will begin receiving housing information in October.
 The initial email will contain instructions for completing the online housing agreement and preference information.

-Students requesting disability-related accommodations (e.g., accessible housing, access to a kitchen or single-use bathroom, visual alarm) must do so through the office of Accessibility Resources (719-227-8285; Armstrong Hall, Room #219; email@example.com).
-In order to allow sufficient time for the college to evaluate and respond to requests for accommodations and to work with Housing and Conferences timelines, please schedule a meeting with Accessibility Resources no later than February 17 to discuss your request and obtain a “Housing Accommodation Request Form.”
-Accessibility Resources and Housing and Conferences will carefully consider requests for accommodations on a case-by-case basis to ensure that students with disabilities have equitable access to the college’s housing resources.
+Students requesting disability-related accommodations (e.g., accessible housing, access to a kitchen or single-use bathroom, visual alarm) must do so through the office of Accessibility Resources (719-227-8285; Armstrong Hall, Room #219; firstname.lastname@example.org).
+In order to allow sufficient time for the college to evaluate and respond to requests for accommodations and to work with Housing timelines, please schedule a meeting with Accessibility Resources no later than February 17 to discuss your request and obtain a “Housing Accommodation Request Form.”
+Accessibility Resources and Housing will carefully consider requests for accommodations on a case-by-case basis to ensure that students with disabilities have equitable access to the college’s housing resources.
 Please visit “Housing Accommodations” for more information.